withastro/contribute.docs.astro.build/src/content/docs/reference/code-samples.md

 ### Multiple code samples

-**Telling a story with multiple files can be tricky.** If you just plop 3 code samples together in a "Say you have these files..." and THEN you write something that kind of explains a way in which they work together, people have to SCROLL BACK UP past the code samples they probably skipped the first time in order to see what you mean.
+**Telling a story with multiple files can be tricky.** If you just drop multiple code samples together on your reader with an introduction such as, "Say you have these files..." and then after you write a single explanation of the way in which they work together, people have to scroll back up to the code samples again (that they probably skipped the first time) in order to see what you mean.
 It's very un-flowy!

-Our "The following code sample shows..." pattern before each individual code block helps you write clearly in this. **It forces you to call out what's important in each snippet**, as you go.
-Then, when the reader has had these specific things pointed out to them, you can connect some dots and create meaning for the reader.
+Our "The following code sample shows..." pattern before each individual code block helps you write clearly, especially when multiple code samples are involved. **It forces you to call out what's important in each snippet** as you go.
+Then, when you have pointed out the important part of each individual code sample, you can connect some dots and create meaning for the reader.

-The following example shows how to clearly annotate a more complex situation involving multiple code snippets by introducing each code sample individually:
+The following example shows how to improve upon and clearly annotate a situation involving multiple code snippets by introducing each code sample individually:

 **Less helpful structure :**
 - "Pretend you had the following three files:"